valkey-io/valkey-doc/docs/management/security/acl.md

 ## Selectors

-Starting with Redis 7.0, Redis supports adding multiple sets of rules that are evaluated independently of each other.
+Valkey supports adding multiple sets of rules that are evaluated independently of each other.
 These secondary sets of permissions are called selectors and added by wrapping a set of rules within parentheses.
 In order to execute a command, either the root permissions (rules defined outside of parenthesis) or any of the selectors (rules defined inside parenthesis) must match the given command.
 Internally, the root permissions are checked first followed by selectors in the order they were added.